EST-Karol/DS-Test/README.md

 * Library of reusable components and design resources will help our teams to focus on solving more-complex design problems (like user workflows or information usability rather than basic visual tweaks).
 * Centralised design resource will improve shared learning, collaboration and consistency.
 * Unified design language will improve alignment between crossfunctional teams.
-* Robust visual layer
-* Ready
-* UI components will give our software immediate and mature visual layer
+* Component library will provide immediate and robust visual layer for software and data projects.
 * help people to showcase their
 * To enable rapid reuse to
 * Design (and development) work can be created and replicated quickly and at scale.